yicongma2517/Team12_Small-Molecule-Solubility-Prediction/README.md

-# Team12_Small-Molecule-Solubility-Prediction
+# CHE1147 Team 12: Small Molecule Solubility Prediction

+This repository is created for CHE1147 Team 12 Machine Learning project on **small molecule solubility prediction**.

+## Project Objective
-This repository is created for CHE1147 team 12 Machine Learning project, small molecule solubility prediction.
-The main project objective is to develop a ML model capable of producing accurate predictions on a small molecule's solubility in different solvents and under different temperatures.
-The small molecule chosed in this project was flutamide, and three ML regression models were developed and trained to predict flutamide solubility in various binary organic solvents under different temperatures.
-A linear regression model served as the baseline, and one random forest and XGBoost models were used as the actual production models.
+The main project objective is to develop ML models capable of predicting a small molecule's solubility in different solvents and under various temperatures.
+The small molecule chosen for this project is **flutamide**.
+Three regression models were developed:

-The raw solubility data used for ML model training was extracted from "chemixhub" (Github link: https://github.com/chemcognition-lab/chemixhub/tree/main/datasets/drug-solubility/processed_data).
-Two python files were used in this project, "EDA_Main_v5" and "ML_Main_v1".
-The flutamide solubility measurements were pulled and preprocessed in "EDA_Main_v5", where the distribution of raw data was examined.
-The training, testing, tunning, and evaluations of the three ML were conducted in "ML_Main_v1".
-A 'requirements.txt' is included in the main page to facilitate environment replication for running this project.
+- Linear Regression (baseline)
+- Random Forest
+- XGBoost

+## Data Source
+Raw solubility data was extracted from [chemixhub](https://github.com/chemcognition-lab/chemixhub/tree/main/datasets/drug-solubility/processed_data).

+## Notebook Files
+1. **EDA_Main_v5.ipynb** – Pulls and preprocesses flutamide solubility measurements and examines the distribution of raw data.
+2. **ML_Main_v1.ipynb** – Performs training, testing, tuning, and evaluation of the three ML models.

+## Environment
+A `requirements.txt` is included to facilitate environment replication for running this project.